 Dr. Walden´s Philosophy on Breast Augmentation

-*Dr. Walden is a board-certified plastic surgeon in Manhattan (New York City) who performs augmentation with both silicone- and saline-filled breast implants.
+*Dr. Walden is a board-certified plastic surgeon in Austin, Texas who performs augmentation with both silicone- and saline-filled breast implants.
 She is a principal investigator in both Mentor and Allergan's Clinical Adjunct Studies, as well as in the Post-Approval Study and Breast Implant Follow-Up Study for collecting long-term data on silicone gel-filled breast implants.
 She has been featured on the CBS Early Show on the FDA release of silicone-filled breast implants, and on ABC's 20/20 on the safety of silicone breast implants.

 Thank you for your inquiry regarding breast augmentation surgery and for visiting this site!
 In my opinion, breast augmentation is a procedure that can be very satisfying for the patient, and one that can help women who are qualified candidates for surgery feel better about their self-image, the way they fit into clothes, and even more confident.